plowsof/flipstarter-waas-wip/README.md

 WaaS is based on these 3 wallets:
 - Monero GUI
 - Electron-cash
 - Electrum
 Some donations may not appear in your wallet because of something called a gap limit.
 In Electron-cash / Electrum to go view -> console.
-And paste this line:
+And paste this line: (or you can get the exact number by runnning ```python3 edit_wishlist``` then selecting option ```5) Wallet Gap limits```)
 ```
 for i in range(0, 100): print(wallet.create_new_address(False))
 ```